Our team

 - multi-sensory impairment

-They are supported by an educational audiologist, advisory deaf inclusion worker and a senior sensory advisor.
+They are supported by an educational audiologist, senior sensory advisor and specialist support assistants.

 All members of the team have regular ongoing professional development within their specialist area to ensure that they are kept up to date with key issues that are taking place within sensory impairment.